Cardinality: Inequality

-The basic properties of an inequality are reflexivity (for any $a,$ $a \leq a$), transitivity (if $a \leq b$ and $b \leq c,$ then $a \leq c$) and antisymmetry (if $a \leq b$ and $b \leq a,$ then $a = b$) (See Inequality § Formal definitions).
+The basic properties of an inequality are reflexivity (for any $a$, $a \leq a$), transitivity (if $a \leq b$ and $b \leq c$, then $a \leq c$) and antisymmetry (if $a \leq b$ and $b \leq a$, then $a = b$).
 Cardinal inequality $(\preceq)$ as defined above is reflexive since the identity function is injective, and is transitive by function composition.
-Antisymmetry is established by the Schröder–Bernstein theorem.
-The proof roughly goes as follows.
+Antisymmetry—the fact that, given injections in both directions, then one can find a bijection—is non-trivial, and is the content of the so-called Schröder–Bernstein theorem.
+One such proof can be summarized as follows, with the help of the adjacent illustration:

-Given sets $A$ and $B$, where $f:A \mapsto B$ is the function that proves $A \preceq B$ and $g: B \mapsto A$ proves $B \preceq A$, then consider the sequence of points given by applying $f$ then $g$ to each element over and over.
-Then we can define a bijection $h: A \mapsto B$ as follows: If a sequence forms a cycle, begins with an element $a \in A$ not mapped to by $g$, or extends infinitely in both directions, define $h(x) = f(x)$ for each $x \in A$ in those sequences.
-The last case, if a sequence begins with an element $b \in B$, not mapped to by $f$, define $h(x) = g^{-1}(x)$ for each $x \in A$ in that sequence.
-Then $h$ is a bijection.
+Given injections in both directions ($f: A \to B$, and $g: B \to A$), take set $A$ and "color" each point blue.
+Then take the image of set $B$ on $A$ after the injection—that is, the set of points that the injection projects on to—and color those red.
+Then take the image of $A$ on this image of $B$, and color those points blue again.
+By recursively alternating the images of these sets, one obtains a "coloring" of the original set (see illustration).
+For each point, it either stops at some finite step—and thus is definitively colored blue or red—or continues switching indefinitely.
+Of the points in $A$ that are definitively colored blue, map them into the next recursive image (i.e. by applying $f$ then $g$), leaving all other points in place.
+This transforms the set $A$ into exactly the image of $B$.
+Taking this transformation, followed by the inverse of $g$, gives a bijection from $A$ to $B$ (since $g$ is injective and surjective on its image, its inverse is bijective).

-The above shows that cardinal inequality is a partial order.
-A total order has the additional property that, for any $a$ and $b$, either $a \leq b$ or $b \leq a.$ This can be established by the well-ordering theorem.
+A further property of cardinal inequality is totality, which says that any two sets are comparable.
+That is, for any $a$ and $b$, either $a \leq b$ or $b \leq a$.
+A full proof of which requires concepts introduced later, however the argument can be briefly summarized as follows.
 Every well-ordered set is isomorphic to a unique ordinal number, called the order type of the set.
+By the well-ordering theorem, every set can be well-ordered.
 Then, by comparing their order types, one can show that $A \preceq B$ or $B \preceq A$.
-This result is equivalent to the axiom of choice.
+This fact is equivalent to the axiom of choice.

 Countability

 Countable sets

-A set is called countable if it is finite or has a bijection with the set of natural numbers $(\N),$ in which case it is called countably infinite.
+A set is called countable if it is finite or has a bijection with the set of natural numbers $(\N)$, in which case it is called countably infinite.
 The term denumerable is also sometimes used for countably infinite sets.
 For example, the set of all even natural numbers is countable, and therefore has the same cardinality as the whole set of natural numbers, even though it is a proper subset.
 Similarly, the set of square numbers is countable, which was considered paradoxical for hundreds of years before modern set theory (cf. ').
 However, several other examples have historically been considered surprising or initially unintuitive since the rise of set theory.